ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 # Avalanche-CLI Commands

-Avalanche-CLI is a command line tool that gives developers access to everything Avalanche.
+Avalanche-CLI is a command-line tool that gives developers access to everything Avalanche.
 This release specializes in helping developers build and test Subnets.